Mandisi Arnold Shindo

 Mandisi Sindo (born 1989, stage name Dr Disi) is a South African actor, writer, director, voice artist and dance performer, and the founder of the Theatre4Change Arts Project, KASI RC – Khayelitsha Art School and Rehabilitation Centre & Umjita Entertainment.
-He began pursuing his passion along side with his best friend Abongile Kroza for theatre at age 11 in primary school, and since then has dedicated his life to the arts and to helping young people gain the skills for a tertiary level education.
+He began pursuing his passion for theatre, along with his best friend Abongile Krozaat, aged 11 in primary school, and since then has dedicated his life to the arts and to helping young people gain the skills for a tertiary level education.
 He views the teaching of drama as "(his) calling and weapon to teach those who are not getting the formal classroom teaching."